t4rra/CCStopper/README.md

 - [Disclaimer/Notice](#disclaimernotice)

 ## v1.2.3-pre.1 Changelog
+> formerly `v1.3.0-pre.1`, I changed the version to better reflect the amount of new features
 - Combined everything into one file
 - One-line install/run
   - thanks [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts) for the idea